cadia-lvl/punctuation-prediction/README.md

 ## Models

 The models for punctuation prediction are downloaded automatically with the pip package.
+Note that they are trained on **Icelandic** data.
 They are also directly accessible here:

 ### Punctuator TF2 files:
 [Model](https://repository.clarin.is/repository/xmlui/bitstream/handle/20.500.12537/52/Model_tf2_isl_big_1009_h256_lr0.02.pcl)